-Having represented developers, owners, lenders and title insurers, Ms. Lanphar has an extensive background in virtually all area of transactional real estate law:
+Background/Experience: Having represented developers, owners, lenders, title insurers and governmental agencies, Ms. Lanphar has an extensive background in virtually all area of transactional real estate law which helps in crafting solutions to issues:

 - FINANCING: Extensive experience with real property secured transactions with emphasis on lender representation for major construction loans, permanent loans, leasehold financing, warehousing lines, commercial loans, workouts and restructures, foreclosures and deeds‐in‐lieu of foreclosure.